Feedback: All feedback welcomed on and/or off list

 “Darling, come here.
 I miss him too,” Murdoch said softly.
 “Is all this to help you forget that your father won’t be with us?”

 “Murdoch, I don’t know why I said that, but I miss him.”
 Teresa sobbed.

 Murdoch took her in his arms.
 “It’s alright, Teresa, he is always with us.
 He loved you so and he was the best friend I ever had and the best man I ever knew.
 Relax.
 We’ll all get through Christmas together.
 It will be alright.”

 Scott had gotten an early start and was riding up into the line shack when he heard the shot.
 He urged Remmie on and came upon two men hovering over his brother.
 Scott drew his rifle and pointed it at the strangers.

 Scott could see that they were trying to stop the bleeding and no guns were drawn.
 He jumped off Remmie.
-He blanched as he looked at his pale, inert brother who seemed to be bleeding from everywhere.
+He blanched as he looked at his pale, inert brother, who seemed to be bleeding from everywhere.
 Over to the side Scott could see the dead body of a mountain lion.
-He did not understand why these two were here but he needed to focus on Johnny and getting him safe.
+He did not understand why these two were here but he needed to focus on Johnny and to get him safe.

 “Go into the shack.
 There’s a medical kit under the cot.
 We need to stop this bleeding,” said Scott as he gently turned his brother, checking on the injury to his back.

-The younger of the two men ran to the shack and returned with the kit.
+The younger man ran to the shack and returned with the kit.